 1-Minute Plank Hold on the Stability Ball

-Instead of your feet on the stability ball, switch so that your elbows are now on the ball and your feet on the ground.
-Hold a perfectly formed plank position for one full minute, while you continue to breathe slowly.
+Instead of your feet on the stability ball, switch so that your elbows are now on the ball and your feet are on the ground.
+Hold a perfectly formed plank position for one full minute while you continue to breathe slowly.

 Foward-and-Back Elbows While Planking (Stability Ball)

-In the same position as the previous exercise, now start to move your elbows forward a few inches and back a few inches, which will roll the stability ball forward and back, too.
+Begin in the same position as the previous exercise.
+Now start to move your elbows forward a few inches and back a few inches, which will roll the stability ball forward and back, too.

-Keep breathing, and keep your abdominals fully engaged the entire time so as to protect your lower back.
+Keep breathing, and keep your abdominals fully engaged the entire time to protect your lower back.

 1-Minute Jumping Rope

 The key while jumping rope for a full minute is to keep your pelvis centered.
-(If your pelvis starts to tilt, your lower back will arch, and that isn’t so good for your vertebrae or bladder while jumping).
+(If your pelvis starts to tilt, your lower back will arch, which isn’t so good for your vertebrae or bladder while jumping).

 Keep your spine tall, your chin slightly down, and your abs tights.